 - How much cash does your company have on hand?
 Based on the cash on hand, how long is your runway?

 - What is the timeframe in which you expect to be cash-flow positive?

-- Does the opportunity have the potential to provide investors a return of 8 to 10 times their invested capital in three to five years?
+- Does the opportunity have the potential to provide investors a return of 8 to 10 times their invested capital in 3 to 5 years?

 - What level of funding is your company seeking?

-Are you seeking early stage investment from individual angels and angel groups, a Series A round, a Series B round?
+Early stage investment, a Series A round, a Series B round?